openSUSE/openSUSE-git/notes-about-git.md

 SLE-15, ALP, etc).
 In this case the metadata will be also different, with different `<package project="">` and different `<scmsync>`.

+To contributing back into the forked project we should do an `osc sr` under this model.

 User add / remove a package using the full layout
 -------------------------------------------------